will-stone/browserosaurus/README.md

 yarn release
 ```

-The dmg and zip files can then be added to a GitHub release. **Remember to bump
+The dmg and zip files can then be added to a GitHub release.
-the docs (website) version number too.**